raikoho/ClipMinder/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
-For any inquiries or feedback, you can reach out to the project maintainer:
+For any inquiries or feedback, you can reach out:
 Bohdan Misonh - https://www.linkedin.com/in/bohdan-misyonh/

 ## Thank you for using ClipMinder, and happy clipping!